-2017/2018 2018/2019 2019/2020 Unqualified Qualified Still in progress
+2017/2018 2018/2019 2019/2020 Unqualified Qualified Unqualified

-The municipality obtained a qualified audit opinion for the 2018/2019 financial year.
-The basis of qualified opinion was incomplete assets register.
+The municipality obtained an unqualified audit opinion for the 2019/2020 financial year.
+The basis of unqualified opinion was incomplete assets register.
 AGSA identied movable assets which were on the flow but not in the Asset Register.
 In addressing the challenge; the municipality has established an asset management unit comprised of Manager, Accountant, Asset Clerk and an Intern.
 The unit will ensure that key routine asset management procedures such as verification of assets are regularly carried out.